 Veterinarian Internship Program

-Every year, we admit two motivated and talented veterinarians into a one-year internship program at each of our facilities.
+Every year, we admit motivated and talented veterinarians into a one-year internship program at each of our facilities.
 The program, licensed though the California Veterinary Medical Association (CVMA) and approved by the American Association of Equine Practitioners (AAEP), allows new doctors to gain valuable experience and mentorship in a collaborative team atmosphere.

 The goal of our internship program is to produce well-rounded equine veterinarians.
 Previous interns have gone on to get competitive job offers and residencies.